|

 Sind's biggest industries, the province remains a highly

+dangerous place to visit.
 Travel to Sind as well as to the North-West

 Frontier Province, Punjab and Baluchistan should be